AudiusProject/audius-protocol/solana-programs/staking-bridge/README.md

 This program has 2 main functions:

-1. To swap SOL USDC tokens to SOL AUDIO tokens via the Raydium AMM Program.
+1. Swap SPL-USDC tokens to SPL-AUDIO tokens via the Raydium AMM Program.
-2. To convert SOL AUDIO tokens to ETH AUDIO tokens via the Wormhole Token Bridge.
+2. Convert SPL-AUDIO tokens to ERC20-AUDIO tokens via the Wormhole Token Bridge.

-The program has a PDA (Program Derived Address) account that will own the tokens.
+This program derives a PDA to own tokens as an intermediary between states.

-The program methods are permissionless, meaning that anyone can interact with them as long as they're willing to pay for the transactions.
+This program's methods are intentionally permissionless, meaning that anyone can interact with them as long as they're willing to pay for the transactions.

+The methods of the Staking Bridge are independent to reduce price impact of swaps and fees associated with bridging tokens.

-Please note that this program and its Anchor tests are set up to only work with the Solana mainnet cluster at the moment.
+This program and its Anchor tests are set up to only work with the Solana mainnet cluster at the moment.

 Here is the [deployed program](https://explorer.solana.com/address/HEDM7Zg7wNVSCWpV4TF7zp6rgj44C43CXnLtpY68V7bV).